victorfdes/session-tracker-poc/README.md

 2. Initialize it with your property ID

 ```
-if (window.insticator) {
+if (window.sessionator) {
-  insticator.init('ABC')
+  sessionator.init('ABC')
   // Replace ABC with your property ID.
 Attributes future events etc to this account
 }
 ```

 ## The session instance

-The session isntance has been named `insticator` which can be configured to anything else.
+The session isntance has been named `sessionator` which can be configured to anything else.
 It is present in the window object

 ## Tracking Events

 Events can be tracked using:
 ```
-insticator.pushEvent(eventName, eventProperties)
+sessionator.pushEvent(eventName, eventProperties)
 ```
 `eventProperties` being optional

 ## Getting the session object
 The session details can be obtained via the session instance
 ```
-insticator.getSession()
+sessionator.getSession()
 ```

 ## Demo